Silicone Swim Caps

 Silicone vs. Latex

 Before silicone was used in swim cap manufacturing, latex was the most popular material used by swimmers.
 Silicone caps were originally manufactured for people who suffered latex allergies, but other swimmers quickly got a hold of the great material.
 Latex and silicone are quite similar in the way they perform in the water.
 Silicone is slightly thicker than latex and is a bit more durable in the long run.
-Unlike latex, silicone is able to lie completely flat against the head and won't wrinkle or bunch when fitted properly.
+Unlike latex swim caps, silicone caps apply more streamlining pressure to the head and won't wrinkle or bunch when fitted properly.
 Because of these advantages, silicone caps tend to be more expensive than latex caps, but swimmers who know their stuff gladly pay the extra dollar or two for the highly trusted material.

 Silicone is able to stretch and fit over a wide variety of head sizes.
 They might look small when not on in use, but rest assured that the material is quite stretchy.
 Because of its excellent shape memory, it holds tight to the head while swimming.
 This creates an unbeatable streamline effect.
 Silicone caps are great for competitive swimmers because they help reduce the amount of drag the head produces.